 Williams syndromeWilliams-Beuren syndrome

-Williams syndrome is a rare genetic disorder that can lead to problems with development.
+Williams syndrome is a rare disorder that can lead to problems with development.
+It is passed down in families (inherited).

-Williams syndrome is a rare condition caused by missing genes.
+Williams syndrome is caused by not having a copy of several genes.
 Parents may not have any family history of the condition.
-However, a person with Williams syndrome has a 50% chance of passing the disorder on to each of his or her children.
-The cause usually occurs randomly.
+However, people with Williams syndrome have a 50% chance of passing the disorder on to each of their children.
+It often occurs randomly.

 Williams syndrome occurs in about 1 in 8,000 births.